top of page

 Why is XR failing (relatively speaking)?

-Despite the headlines in the last month or so, such as the releases of Snap Spectacles 5, HTC Focus Vision and Pico 4 Ultra, the XR industry is struggling.
+Despite the headlines in the last month or so, such as the releases of Snap Spectacles 5, HTC Focus Vision and Pico 4 Ultra, the XR industry is failing.
 The big players and startups alike have been unable to make significant sales in either the consumer or enterprise markets.
 Everyone is still trying to find product market fit.

 Meta is the leading player in the XR space at the moment in terms of investment, innovation and adoption, and all eyes will be on what they have to say this week at Meta Connect.
 The timing of these latest headsets is not by chance; Snap, HTC and Pico want to get ahead of the impending announcement of Meta's new MR/XR headset.